AICatgirls/aichatgirls/README.md

 ## Settings
 Users can now alter the settings for
-	max_response_length (max_new_tokens) - How long in tokens the response can be. temperature - A number between 0.1 and 1.9, default 1.
+	max_response_length (max_new_tokens) - How long in tokens the response can be.
+Default 400
+    temperature - A number between 0.1 and 1.9, default 0.5.
 The higher the number the more creative the response. repetition_penalty - A number between 0.1 and 1.9, default 1.18.